The National Choir Competition 2025, with a competing choir performing on stage

 Musical styles

-We will be judging performances on musical excellence, including technical skill and a high standard of singing performance as well as creativity, interpretation and performance.
+We judged performances on musical excellence, including technical skill and a high standard of singing performance as well as creativity, interpretation, and performance.

 We are keen to encourage a wide range of musical styles, we want to see what your choir can do!